human-interpretable-ai/human-interpretable-ai.github.io/_pages/call.md

 Following are the proposed important dates for the workshop.
 All deadlines are due 11:59 pm Anywhere on Earth (AOE).

+Please note that, given concurrent deadlines for other conferences and workshops, we have <b>extended our submission deadline to June 14th, AOE</b>.

 <table class="table table-condensed datesummary">
     <col width="auto">
         <tr class="gray">